Thomas Eriksson (ice hockey)

-Thomas Bo Eriksson (born October 16, 1959) is a Swedish former professional ice hockey player.
+Thomas Bo Eriksson (born 16 October 1959) is a Swedish former professional ice hockey player.
 He played defense in the National Hockey League (NHL) with the Philadelphia Flyers and the Elitserien with Djurgårdens IF and Västerås IK.

-On October 16, 1983, Eriksson scored a goal 32 seconds into a game played on his birthday.
+On 16 October 1983, Eriksson scored a goal 32 seconds into a game played on his birthday.
 It established an NHL record for the earliest goal by a player on his birthday.
 The record was broken in 2009 by Tim Jackman of the New York Islanders.

+Djurgården has retired number 27 in his honor.